SystemsApproach/security/intro.rst

 support encryption, message integrity and authentication.
-However it became clear that such features did not require a new version of IP, only a way to add optional information to the packet header, and so these capabilties also made their way into IPv4.
+However it became clear that such features did not require a new version of IP, only a way to add optional information to the packet header, and so these capabilities also made their way into IPv4.
 These extensions became known collectively as IPSEC (IP security) and are described in several dozen RFCs.